 Breastfeeding is the natural way for newborns to feed.
 Every mammal species nurses their offspring, so why couldn’t I pull this off?
 Why was it so hard for me?

 In short, I didn’t prepare.
 Honestly, I didn’t really think about it at all before he arrived.
 I intended to breastfeed, but that’s as far as my thoughts went.
 Because after all, momma cows don’t need lessons on nursing their babies.

 Of course, they also get to stand still and graze while the baby does all the work.

 Humans don’t have quite as easy a time.
 Don’t be like me and assume because you have a breast and a baby you have all you need.
 This is a natural thing, but it may not come naturally for you.

-I learned it’s essential that a mom not only decides how she’ll feed her baby, but also that she learns a little about technique, positioning, and scheduling (or not scheduling).
+I learned it’s essential that a mom not only decides how she’ll feed her baby, but also that she learns about technique, positioning, and scheduling (or not scheduling).
 This knowledge will make breastfeeding so much easier.
 Don’t get caught up in trying to know everything because you won’t.
 Ever.
 But you can have a good grasp of the basics to help get through the toughest parts.

 You can totally learn to do this on the fly.
 I did.
 Regardless of how unprepared I was, my resilient little guy turned out healthy and decidedly chunky.

 We muddled through, but it was a lot harder than it had to be.